Free Shipping on Orders over $100 đźšš

 Breathable & wicking layers for mid-day heat

-A wind layer for the crest and summit ridge
+A rain layer for the windy crest and odd rain storms

 Other non-negotiables: